Isoparametric polynomials and sums of squares: Introduction

-Driven by the universally acknowledged belief: ``\textit{a mathematical object that is nonnegative in all orderings must be in want of a representation as a sum of squares}" (after Jane Austen, cf. \cite{Rez00}), Hilbert \cite{Hil1893} showed that any \textit{psd} form in $P_{3,d}$ ($d\geq6$) is a sum of squares of rational functions instead of polynomials.
-He then posed his famous Hilbert's 17th Problem in 1900 ICM: \textit{Must every \emph{psd} form be a sum of squares of rational functions (sosr \emph{for short})? } This was answered affirmatively by Artin \cite{Ar27} using orderings of fields.
-However, Artin's proof gives no specific representation of a \textit{psd }form as a sum of squares of rational functions.
-Uniform denominators $|x|^{2r}$ with sufficiently large $r$ were shown by P\'{o}lya and Reznick for positive definite forms, i.e., if $p(x)\in P_{n,d}$ and $p(x)>0$ whenever $x\neq0$, then $|x|^{2r}p(x)\in\Sigma_{n,d}$.
+After the above remarkable theorem, Hilbert \cite{Hil1893} showed that any \emph{psd} form in $P_{3,d}$ ($d\geq6$) is a sum of squares of rational functions instead of polynomials.
+He then posed his famous Hilbert's 17th Problem in 1900 ICM: \textit{Must every \emph{psd} form be a sum of squares of rational functions} (\emph{sosr} for short)?
+This was answered affirmatively by Artin \cite{Ar27} using orderings of fields.
+However, Artin's proof gives no specific \emph{sosr} representation of a \emph{psd }form.
+Uniform denominators $|x|^{2r}$ with sufficiently large $r$ were proved to exist for positive definite forms by P\'{o}lya and Reznick, i.e., if $p(x)\in P_{n,d}$ and $p(x)>0$ whenever $x\neq0$, then $|x|^{2r}p(x)\in\Sigma_{n,d}$.
+There are also many nonnegative, non-sos polynomials with zeroes are known to become sos, after multiplying by $|x|^{2r}$.
+This holds for instance for the Motzkin and Robinson polynomials (see Reznick \cite{Rez00}).
+On the other hand, there exist nonnegative polynomials $f$ that will never become sum of squares after multiplying by $|x|^{2r}$ (and in fact by any positive polynomial).
+This is due to existence of so-called ``bad points" (see Reznick \cite{Rez00}, page 16).
+Such a polynomial $f$ with bad points was given by Delzell

+which has no \emph{sosr} representation with a uniform denominator $|x|^{2r}$ for any $r$.
+One way to establish that a polynomial $f$ of degree $2d$ is not sos is to show that no polynomial of degree $d$ vanishes on the zero-set of $f$.
+This will be used in the proof of Theorems \ref{thmg422}, \ref{thm}, \ref{defcase}, \ref{g6m1} for some classes of isoparametric polynomials.
+However, this technique no longer applies after multiplication by $|x|^{2r}$.
 For more history and developments we refer to the wonderful surveys \cite{Rez00, Rez07} by Reznick and \cite{BCR} by Bochnak-Coste-Roy.

-In this paper we mainly consider the problem on a series of specific\emph{ psd} forms with significant geometric background, namely, the isoparametric polynomials.
-It originated from the study of isoparametric hypersurfaces in unit spheres by E. Cartan \cite{Ca38} in late 1930s.
-Through a long history of efforts (e.g., M\"{u}nzner \cite{Mun}, Abresch \cite{Ab83}, Dorfmeister-Neher \cite{DN85}, Tang \cite{Ta91}, Fang \cite{Fa99}, Stolz \cite{St99}, Cecil-Chi-Jensen \cite{CCJ07}, Immervoll \cite{Im08}, Miyaoka \cite{Miy13, Miy16}, Chi \cite{Chi11, Chi13, Chi16}, etc.), the isoparametric hypersurfaces in unit spheres have been completely classified up to isometry.
+In this paper we mainly consider the problem on a series of specific\emph{ psd} forms with significant geometric background, namely, isoparametric polynomials.
+It originated from the study of isoparametric hypersurfaces in unit spheres by E. Cartan \cite{Ca38} in the 1930s.
+Through a long history of efforts (e.g., \cite{Mun, OT75, FKM81, Ab83, DN85, Ta91, Fa99, St99, CCJ07, Im08, Miy13, Miy16, Chi11, Chi13, Chi16}, etc.), isoparametric hypersurfaces in unit spheres have been completely classified up to isometry.
 Equivalently, the isoparametric polynomials on Euclidean spaces have been completely classified up to orthogonal transformations.